harvard-edge/cs249r_book/README.md

 The instructors will review your pull request and provide feedback.
 Once accepted, your changes will be merged into the `main` branch, and the website will automatically update.

+More detailed instructions on the CS249r scribing effort and peer review process can be found [here](https://docs.google.com/document/d/1izDoWwFLnV8XK2FYCl23_9KYL_7EQ5OWLo-PCNUGle0).

 ---

 ## Website